 Great British festivals are probably most well known for their wide-ranging collection of attractions and, quite frankly, bad weather.
-But the key to the smooth running of a good festival is often a plethora of humble shipping containers.
-Containers can be used at festivals for everything from pop-up stages to bars, to equipment storage facilities and beyond.
+But the key to the smooth running of a good festival is often a plethora of humble shipping unit.
+They can be used at festivals for everything from pop-up stages to bars, to equipment storage facilities and beyond.

-Shipping containers are useful for festivals both in their most primitive form as well as having been converted into a separate ‘building’.
+Freight units are useful for festivals both in their most primitive form as well as being a bespoke conversion into a separate ‘building’.

 They are available in a range of different sizes, between 8ft x 7ft 1inch x 7ft 5inch and 40ft x 8ft x 9ft 6inch, meaning that they can home as much or little equipment as necessary.
-A shipping container will also be able to be picked up and moved to and stored or taken to the next festival on the back of a truck.
+They are also able to be picked up and moved to and stored or taken to the next festival on the back of a truck.

 Pop-Up Stalls, Cafes, or Shops

 A converted unit can be used to create pop-up stalls, shops, or cafes.
 To convert a shipping container, most of the work is done before it is even delivered to you.
 Windows and doors can be added, serving hatches created, electricity installed and insulating lining added to the primitive shipping container to make it habitable for people, work perfectly for the use that you have for it, and can then be decorated according to your branding.